Saratoga Casino Hotel: History

 The effects of the racino could immediately be found at the racing side of the facility.
 Purses started to increase dramatically.
 Prior to the VLTs, horses running in the highest level, the "Winners over $5,000 Lifetime" condition, was competing for approximately $4,500 in purse money.
 Today, horses running in the highest level, the "Open Handicap", now compete for approximately $16,000 in purse money.
 Horses who ran for the lowest class offered, a $2,500 claim, ran for $1,100 in purse money.
 Today, the lowest condition is offered for $3,200.

 The racino measure also allowed Saratoga Casino and Raceway to offer the New York Sire Stakes Night of Champions in 2005 and 2006 while Yonkers Raceway was being renovated to allow for video slots.
 The two nights gave Saratoga Casino & Raceway the highest single-day purse offerings, with over $1 million up for grabs.
 The New York Sire Stakes Night of Champions returned to the racino for a third time on October 1, 2011.

 Saratoga Casino and Raceway's biggest race of the year is the Joe Gerrity Jr. Pacing Series, which takes place in August.
 It was a four-leg series until 2013, when management opted to make the race a single "Free For All" pace worth $275,000.
 The race has brought big-name standardbreds to Saratoga, and has resulted in the fastest times the track has ever seen be recorded, like in 2014 when Dancin Yankee stopped the timer in 1:48:4, a track record that still stands two years later.

 In May 2012, the track's parent company, Saratoga Harness Racing, agreed to buy Fitzgeralds Casino in Black Hawk, Colorado for $28 million.
 The sale closed in January 2013, with plans to spend $40 million on expansion and rename the property as Saratoga Casino Black Hawk.
 The company also acquired a minority stake in Ellis Park Race Course in Kentucky in 2012, and then acquired full ownership of the track in 2018.

 In 2015, construction of a brand new hotel began on the facility's north side, where a training track once resided.
 The hotel opened in July 2016, bringing the management to change the name to the current name of Saratoga Casino Hotel.

-Starting in February of 2019, Saratoga Casino began an $8 Million upgrade to include new features and amenities such as an Outdoor Gaming Terrace, a Sports Bar, and a VIP Lounge.
+Starting in February 2019, Saratoga Casino began an $8 million upgrade to include new features and amenities such as an Outdoor Gaming Terrace, a Sports Bar, and a VIP Lounge.